dustinpfister/blog_posts/_posts/js-innerhtml.md

 ### - Source code examples are on Github

 The source code examples in this post are up on Github in my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-innerhtml).
+This test vjs repository is also where I park the source code examples for my [many other posts on vanilla javaScript](/categories/js).

 ### 1.1 - innerHTML hello world example